-Between the number of showers I’ve attended, and the ones I’ve been on the receiving end of, I feel like a bit of a baby shower expert and I’m here to give you my opinion on the best, and worst baby shower gift ideas.
+Between the number of showers I’ve attended, and the ones I’ve been on the receiving end of, I feel like a bit of a baby shower expert, and I’m here to give you my opinion on the best, and wors,t baby shower gifts.

 No matter what kind of birth you have, the perfect natural drug free delivery or complicated c-section, no new mom, experienced or not, feels like cooking in those early days.
 Life is chaotic and having a gift certificate or two to fall back on is a huge help!

 Kids need diapers in many sizes.
-Find out if they plan on using disposable or cloth before buying though, and even if they get a lot of diapers, it is gift always well appreciated.
+Find out if the parents plan on using disposable or cloth before buying, though.
+Even if they get a lot of diapers, it is a gift always well appreciated.

 Non-seasonal baby clothes

 Find out when the kid (should) be born before buying seasonal clothes.
 If the child is born in December there’s a good chance they won’t still be in newborn size swimwear come July.
 Pay attention to sizes when buying such items.

 If the parents did create a registry, look it up.
 Chances are they spent time to figure out what would work and what they need for their family.
 Sometimes, showers aren’t the best time to be reinventing the wheel, so-to-speak.
 If they took the time to research a monitor they liked, for example, don’t bother buying a different one because you liked it more; there’s a good chance it will end up getting exchanged.

 It’s not to say new moms think of everything, though.
 As a mom myself, there were things I received from experienced friends and family that I never would have thought of and was so appreciative of.
 If you go this route, just make sure to include a gift receipt so they can return the item if it turns out not to be something they would want.